-The specific allowance for individually identified loans was established based upon a review of impaired loans.
+The specific allowance for individually identified loans was established based upon a review of a large sample of impaired loans.
 Primary factors considered in estimating the specific allowance on individual loans were the estimated net realizable value of security pledged and the financial condition of the borrower and/or, where applicable, guarantors.